 Investing in real estate presents a unique set of opportunities and challenges, especially when it comes to financing.
 Investment properties can vary widely, from single-family residences or condominium units, which offer the simplicity of managing a single tenant or lease, to multi-family residences like duplexes and apartment buildings, where the income potential scales with the number of units.
 Commercial properties, including office buildings, retail spaces, and warehouses, cater to business uses and offer different financial dynamics compared to residential properties.

-The mortgage loans available for these investment properties vary based on the type of property and the level of documentation provided and include Conventional Loans, Debt Service Coverage Ratio (DSCR) Loans and No Doc Loans/Hard Money loans.
+The mortgage loans available for investment properties vary based on the type of property and the level of documentation provided and include Conventional Loans, Debt Service Coverage Ratio (DSCR) Loans and No Doc Loans/Hard Money loans.

 Conventional loans are the most common type of mortgage loan for investment properties.
 Conventional loans are available for single family properties, condominium units and multi-family properties up to 4 units.
 Lenders closely scrutinize the borrower's financial history, credit score, income, and debt-to-income ratio, to determine eligibility.
 Conventional loans for investment properties come with higher interest rates compared to primary residence loans but are more favorable than other investment property loans.